 Amalia, Hardworking.
-Princess Amalia will surely one day live up to her name when she ascends the throne.
+Queen Maxima of the Netherlands’ daughter, Princess Amalia will surely one day live up to her name when she ascends the throne.
 King Willem-Alexander's eldest child also shares the same name with Princess Claire of Luxembourg's little girl.

 Charlotte, Free, strong.
 A feminine spin on Charles, this has been the name of numerous nobles, including glamorous Princess Charlotte (1796-1817) and the youngest Windsor, William and Duchess Kate's daughter Princess Charlotte of Cambridge.

 Princess Charlotte's name means 'free' and 'strong' Photo: Getty Images

 Diana, Goddess of the moon, divine.
 The first Lady Diana Spencer wasn't Prince William and Prince Harry's mom, Princess Diana.
 The artist daughter of the Duke of Marlborough (1734-1808) shared the name.

 Elizabeth, Oath of God.
 This is the name of Queen Elizabeth II, Britain's current monarch, and her late mother, Queen Elizabeth I. Elizabeth is also Kate Middleton's middle name.

 MORE: Little royals and where they go to school